Wild pitch: Records

 Bill Stemmyer threw a National League record 63 wild pitches in one season.

 Nolan Ryan is the modern-era leader in the wild pitches, throwing 277 over his 27 years in Major League Baseball (MLB).
 He also led his league in the category in six different seasons.
 However, the all-time record belongs to Tony Mullane, who threw 343 in the early years of the game from 1881 to 1894.
 After Ryan's 277, the next pitcher on the list is Mickey Welch with 274, followed by Bobby Matthews, who threw 253.

 The single-season record for wild pitches is held by Mark Baldwin, who threw 83 in 1889 while pitching in the American Association.
 Second place on the season list is held jointly by Tony Mullane and Bill Stemmyer, who threw 63 wild pitches in 1884 and 1886, respectively.
 Since 1900, the highest total in a season has been 30, by Red Ames in 1905.

 The modern-era MLB record for wild pitches in a single game is six, shared by three pitchers: Bill Gullickson, Phil Niekro, and J. R. Richard.
 The modern-era MLB record for wild pitches in a single inning during the regular season is four, shared by six pitchers: Walter Johnson, Kevin Gregg, R. A. Dickey, Phil Niekro, Ryan Madson, and Brooks Kriske.
 Bert Cunningham of the Players' League (considered a major league) threw five wild pitches in an inning in 1890.
 On June 26, 2017, Adam Ottavino allowed five runs on four wild pitches, the most runs allowed on wild pitches in a single game in at least 50 years.

 On June 3, 2023, the Chicago White Sox and Detroit Tigers scored three runs in a 2–1 game on wild pitches, marking the first modern instance where all runs were scored on wild pitches in a game where three or more runs were scored.

-As of March 2025, the active career leader for wild pitches thrown in MLB is Sonny Gray with 104, followed by Clayton Kershaw with 103.
+As of July 2026, the active career leader for wild pitches thrown in MLB is Sonny Gray with 106, followed by Justin Verlander with 100.